What is micro-teaching?

-Micro-teaching is about delivering a short session, usually to your peer group if you are working towards a teaching qualification.
-It's the opportunity to demonstrate skills, knowledge and understanding in a non-threatening environment.
+Micro-teaching is about delivering a short session, usually to your peer group (in person or online).
+It's often a requirement if you are working towards a teaching qualification.
+It's the opportunity to demonstrate your skills, knowledge and understanding either in the subject you will teach, or a topic of your choice.

-A point to remember is that the session is not about you – it’s about the learning taking place.
+A point to remember is that the session is not about you – it’s about the learning which is taking place.
 Time will go quickly so it’s best to rehearse the session in advance.

 The following text is adapted from the book in the picture.